CDAT/cdat/CONTRIBUTING.md

 2. Explain why the current behavior is wrong/not desired and what you expect instead.

-The issue will then show up to the *UV-CDAT* community and be open to comments/ideas from others.
+The issue will then show up to the *CDAT* community and be open to comments/ideas from others.

 Working with the code